dundee-zhang/dundeezhang.github.io/public/articles/cs146-lecture7.md

+# CS 146 Lecture 6 Notes

+January 23, 2025

-There may be a small disconnect from last lecture's notes since I am back to my original section now.
+There may be a small disconnect from last [last lecture's notes](./cs146-lecture5) since I am back to my original section now.

 ### The `getInt()` function